Any love for Alpina?

 A lovely watch indeed, which I'm not keeping though as I'm apparently unable to stop reverting back to early 60s automatics.

-Unfortunately I tried to set time when the watch was very cold, which for some reason made only the minutes hand move, resulting in a pretty weird minutes/hour combo, as eagle-eyed folks will have no doubt have noticed.
+Unfortunately I tried to set time when the watch was very cold, which for some reason made only the minutes hand move, resulting in a pretty weird minutes/hour combo, as eagle-eyed folks will no doubt have noticed.

 Posts